top of page

 Also in 1894 the Globe reported that a Student Association at the school had given a Thanksgiving musicale and entertainment “which proved very enjoyable.
 Dancing followed.”
 M.C.P.&S. students also had chapters of two medical fraternities.
 Phi Rho Sigma sponsored both an annual ball and an annual banquet.
 Kappa Delta Phi sponsored a banquet and smoker.

 In 1895 M.C.P.&S. merged with Hamline University, becoming its Department of Medicine.
-The merger Provided M.C.P.&S. with the liberal arts component and high entrance requirements to place them in the forefront of medical schools.
+The merger Provided M.C.P.&S. with the liberal arts component and high entrance requirements, placing them in the forefront of medical schools.
 In 1896 enrollment reached 100, with 13 graduates.
 The 1901 catalogue shows an enrollment of 143 with 27 graduates.
 In both 1905 and 1906 M.C.P.&S. graduates scored higher on the state examinations than those from any other medical school in Minnesota.

-But advances in medicine left M.C.P.&S. unable to "sustain the expenses of apparatus, laboratories, and supplies."
+But advances in medicine left M.C.P.&S--as a department of Hamline--unable to "sustain the expenses of apparatus, laboratories, and supplies."
 Therefore in 1908 the school “amalgamated” with the University of Minnesota to gain access to more resources.

 Bricks and Mortar